Paris / Attractions / Père-Lachaise Cemetery

 Père-Lachaise Cemetery

-Address: 16 Rue du Repos, 75020 Paris
+Address 16 Rue du Repos, 75020 Paris

-Metro: Philippe Auguste or Père-Lachaise stop - Line 2 or 3
+Metro Philippe Auguste or Père-Lachaise stop - Line 2 or 3

-• Open daily from October to March from 9:00 am to 5:30 pm
+• Opening hours daily from October to March from 9:00 am to 5:30 pm

-• January 1st, May 1st, May 8th, July 14th, August 15th, November 1st, November 11th, and December 25th
+• Closed: January 1st, May 1st, May 8th, July 14th, August 15th, November 1st, November 11th, and December 25th

 • The cemetery is also closed on Christian holidays

-Père-Lachaise is the largest and best-known cemetery in Paris.
+The Père-Lachaise Cemetery is the largest and best-known cemetery in Paris.
 The cemetery is known for its beautiful gravestones, manly in a Gothic style.
 It is located in the twentieth district of Paris, on a hill named Champ-l'Évêque.
 There are occasionally differences in height at the cemetery, which gives you the opportunity to enjoy amazing views of Paris.

 At Père-Lachaise, you can visit the graves of several French and foreign celebrities.
 The graves of Oscar Wilde, Fréderic Chopin, Jean de La Fontaine, Jim Morrison, and famous French singer Edith Piaf can be found at the cemetery.
 To find your way around the cemetery, it can be helpful to download a map of Pére-Lachaise.